maxstackrosenblum/rhino-hospital-kiroween/README.md

 The result?
 A modern application built on FastAPI, React, and PostgreSQL—but containing the business logic and workflows from three legacy systems.

-### ⚡ The Timeline: 3.5 Days.
+### ⚡ The Timeline: 4 Days.
 Seriously.

-Here's the shocking part: **this entire system was built in three and a half working days (9-5, Monday through Thursday morning) by a team of three developers.**
+Here's the shocking part: **this entire system was built in four working days (9-5, Monday through Thursday) by a team of three developers.**

-Not "three days of sprinting around the clock."
-Not "three days plus nights and weekends."
-Three and a half normal business days.
-We're not even at lunch on Thursday yet.
+Not "four days of sprinting around the clock."
+Not "four days plus nights and weekends."
+Four normal business days.

 Traditional legacy migration projects take months or years.
 Rewriting from scratch?
 Even longer.
 But with rhino.ai extracting the business logic and Kiro orchestrating the implementation, we compressed what would normally be a multi-month project into less than a standard work week.